josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 The more you can become a helpful, friendly person to other people, the more those people will remember you for any opportunities that come up.

 Naturally, this also means: don't spam, and don't just post for the sake of posting.
-Don't lurk; get involved.
+Quiet, infrequent involvement is fine, if that's you.
+Be real.
+Just don't lurk; get involved.

 <SideNote>